jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

   (b) the relevant body gives the audit firm or a representative of the audit firm an opportunity to make written submissions on the matter within that notice period.

 ### 31 Appeals in respect of registration matters
-(1) An audit firm may appeal to a District Court against any decision of an accredited body or the FMA to— (a) decline to authorise the registration of the firm; or (b) include conditions under section 28 on the firm's registration (or to act under section 28(2)); or (c) give notice to the Registrar to cancel or suspend the firm's registration.
+(1) An audit firm may appeal to the District Court against any decision of an accredited body or the FMA to— (a) decline to authorise the registration of the firm; or (b) include conditions under section 28 on the firm's registration (or to act under section 28(2)); or (c) give notice to the Registrar to cancel or suspend the firm's registration.
-(2) An appeal to a District Court under this section must be brought— (a) in accordance with the rules of court; and
+(2) An appeal to the District Court under this section must be brought— (a) in accordance with the rules of court; and
   (b) within 20 working days after notice of the decision is communicated to the appellant, or within any further time a District Court Judge allows on application made before or after the period expires.